san745/forest-fire-detection-deep-learning/README.md

 Visualization of predictions with matplotlib

-Technologies Used:
-Python

-TensorFlow / Keras

-NumPy

-Matplotlib

-Jupyter Notebook
+Technologies Used: Python, TensorFlow / Keras, NumPy, Matplotlib, Jupyter Notebook

+Dataset

+This project uses The Wildfire Dataset, which contains labeled images of fire and no fire conditions.

+Downloaded using kagglehub

+Path: /kaggle/input/the-wildfire-dataset